Migrating Your Azure Virtual Network (VNet) to Akamai Cloud VPC

 After initial testing, continue to monitor the new environment to ensure it operates as expected.

-On the NAT router, check for dropped or rejected traffic using tools like dmesg, journalctl, or iptables.
+On the NAT router (Bastion), check for dropped or rejected traffic using tools like dmesg, journalctl, or iptables.
 For example:

 • dmesg | grep -i drop shows kernel log messages that contain the word “drop”, which can surface dropped packets.